-The VII Conference on the Environment, organized by the Societat d’Història Natural (SHNB) and the University of the Balearic Islands (UIB), aim to offer a space for researchers and technicians to publicize naturalistic works and studies and environmental issues that have been carried out in the last 4 years.
+The 8thEnvironment Conference organised by the Natural History Society (SHNB) of the Universidad de las Islas Baleares (UIB) aims to provide a space for researchers and experts to discuss and share the work on natural history and environmental issues that they have carried out over the past four years.

-The almost 150 communications that will be exhibited during the conference are related to different environmental issues: marine ecosystems, earth sciences, botany, scientific collections, naturalistic documentation, protected natural spaces, environmental management, environmental education, zoology and terrestrial ecology .
+The almost 150 documents that will be presented during the conference cover a range of environmental topics: marine ecosystems, earth sciences, botany, scientific collections, natural history documentation, protected natural spaces, environmental management, environmental education, zoology and terrestrial ecology.

-The Conference will be held in Mallorca on November 28, 29 and 30, in the Assembly Hall of the Guillem Cifre de Colonya building, at the University of the Balearic Islands.
+The conference will be held in Mallorca on November 28-30 in the conference hall of the Guillem Cifre de Colonya building on the Universitat de les Illes Baleares campus.

-In Ibiza on December 13 and 14 (with an outing to the field on the 15th) and in Menorca on January 10 and 11, 2019, at the headquarters of the Institut Menorquí d’Estudis.
+In Ibiza on December 13 & 14 (with a visit to the countryside on the 15th) and in Menorca on January 10 & 11, 2020 in the headquarters of the Institut Menorquí d’Estudis.

 “The conservation of the Balearic sea must have a sound scientific basis.
 It’s through knowledge and research that we can devise effective solutions to improve the state of the Balearic sea and coast and this is why we support initiatives such as the Environmental Conference.”
 Aniol Esteban, director of the Fundación Marilles.